 There are additional costs you may not have considered.

-On the surface, outsourcing seems like a much cheaper option than hiring in-house designers.
-But using outsourced graphic design can involve administrative overhead and a more complex vetting process.
+On the surface, outsourcing looks much cheaper than hiring in-house.
+But graphic design outsourcing can involve administrative overhead and a more complex vetting process that adds hidden time and cost to the equation.

 Not every solution will be right for you.

-Before signing up for any type of design outsourcing, be sure that what they’re offering matches what you need.
-The wrong team can actually harm your business’ growth.
-For instance, you might need a team that knows email marketing, not just one that can design a graphic for an email.
+Before committing to any type of design outsourcing, make sure what they’re offering actually matches what you need.
+The wrong team can slow your business down rather than speed it up.
+For instance, you might need a team that understands email marketing design, not just one that can produce a graphic for an email.

 Who SHOULD Outsource Graphic Design?

-It’s a common misconception that the only companies that outsource are the ones that can’t afford their own in-house team.
-In truth, outsourcing is most effective for established brands, many of whom also have an in-house graphic design team.
+It’s a common misconception that outsourcing is only for companies that can’t afford in-house talent.
+In truth, outsourcing is most effective for established brands, many of whom also have an internal design team.

-Outsourcing their design allows their in-house designers to focus on the big picture.
-If you’re paying a team of designers to work in your office, on your brand, every day, you don’t want to burden them with every social media and email graphic your company needs.
+Outsourcing lets their in-house designers focus on the big picture.
+If you’re paying a team to work on your brand every day, you don’t want them bogged down in every social media and email graphic your company needs.

 Some of the most common types of companies that outsource graphic design include:

-- Ad agencies: Ad agencies constantly need content for Google, Facebook, Linkedin, Twitter, Instagram, digital and print ads.
-When you factor in A/B testing, it’s more than one design team can handle.
+- Ad agencies: Ad agencies constantly need content for Google, Facebook, LinkedIn, Instagram, and digital and print campaigns.
+When you factor in A/B testing, it’s more than one design team can handle alone.

-- Marketing agencies: Like advertisers, marketing agencies often have a surplus of day-to-day design work that they outsource.
+- Marketing agencies: Like ad agencies, marketing agencies often carry a steady volume of day-to-day design work that gets outsourced to keep pace with client demand.

-- Web design agencies: Web design isn’t always as simple as creating one design.
-A website is a collection of dozens of designs and illustrations combined into one form, sometimes with outside help.
+- Web design agencies: A website isn’t one design.
+It’s dozens of layouts, graphics, and illustrations combined into one experience, and it frequently benefits from outside support.

 Pros and Cons of Traditional Outsourcing